-Sl.
-No. Name of Exercise I 1.
+SI.
+No. Name of Exercise Page.
+No. 1.
 To study the methods of diagnosis and detection of various insect pests 2.
-To study the methods of insect pests management 3.
-To learn the methods of assessment of crop yield increase and losses 4.
-To learn the calculations based on economics of IPM 5.
-To identify the biocontrol agents, predators and natural enemies 6.
-To study the crop dynamics of Helicoverpa armigera on chickpea 7.
-To assess the preventive strategies and decision-making crop monitoring attacked by insect pest and diseases.
-8. To learn about the mass multiplication of Trichogramma 9.
-To learn about the mass multiplication of NPV 10.
-To study the identification and dry preservation of plant diseased specimens 11.
-To study the identification and wet preservation of plant diseased specimens 12.
-To study the method of detection and diagnosis of plant diseases Step 1: To study different types of disease symptoms produced by pathogen Step 2: Preparation of temporary mounts (slides).
-13. To learn the different techniques for the isolation of plant pathogens Step 1: Preparation of potato dextrose agar media for growth of pathogens Step 2: Isolation of plant pathogens from soil, seed and affected plant parts Step 3: Estimating pathogenicity through Koch's postulates 14.
-To learn the preparation of fungicide formulation 15.
-To learn the assessment of disease and yield loss 16.
-To learn about the mass multiplication of Trichoderma 17.
-To learn about the mass multiplication of Pseudomonas Visit at farmers fields Appendix
+To study about the methods of Insect Pest Management 3.
+Assessment of crop yield increase and losses 4.
+Calculations based on economics of IPM 5.
+Identification of biocontrol agents, different predators and natural enemies 6.
+Crop (agro-ecosystem), dynamics of a selected insect pest (Helicoverpa armigera) 7.
+Plan and assess preventive strategies (IPM module) and decision making.crop monitoring attacked by insect pest.
+30 8.
+Mass multiplication of Trichogramma 1 9.
+Mass multiplication of NPV M 10.
+Detection, identification and dry preservation of plant diseased specimens for herbarium 175 11.
+Collection and wet preservation of plant diseased specimens 3.63 12.
+To study about detection and diagnosis of plant diseases Activity 1: To study about different types of disease symptoms produced by the pathogen Activity 2: Preparation of stain and temporary mounts.
+13. Different techniques used for the isolation of plant pathogens Activity 1: Preparation of Potato Dextrose Agar Media Activity 2: Isolation of plant pathogens from soil, seed and affected plant parts.
+Activity 3: Proving pathogenicity through Koch's postulates.
+14. Preparation of different fungicides and their formulations 17 15.
+Assessment of disease and yield loss and the same of th 16.
+Mass multiplication of Trichoderma spp.
+17. Mass multiplication of Pseudomonas spp.
+Visit at farmers fields Appendix